deepcausality-rs/sites/web/content/en/blog/announcement-ultragraph-0-8.md

 * SMALL = 10;
 * MEDIUM = 100;
-* LARGE = 1000;
+* LARGE = 1,000;

 Benchmark source code
 in [ultragraph/benches ](https://github.com/deepcausality-rs/deep_causality/tree/main/ultragraph/benches)

 ### Static CSM Graph

-By freezing a graph into a stable `CsmGraph`, we eliminate CPU cache misses inherent to traditional flexible graph structures, thus allowing the CPU to operate with maximum efficiency.
+By freezing a graph into a stable `CsmGraph`, we eliminate CPU cache misses inherent to traditional, flexible graph structures, thereby allowing the CPU to operate with maximum efficiency.
 The following table compares the performance of graph-based reasoning algorithms in DeepCausality before and after the `UltraGraph` rewrite.
 The "After" benchmarks were run on a frozen `CsmGraph`, which leverages a highly efficient Compressed Sparse Row (CSR) memory layout.